trilogy-group/contently-talent-finder/README.md

 yarn dev
 ```

-4. Open your browser and navigate to `http://localhost:5173`
+4. Open your browser and navigate to `http://localhost:5173` or the port shown in your terminal

 ## Usage